zjcrender/webstorm-plugin-i18next/README.md

 ## Project Overview

-webstorm-plugin-i18next is a WebStorm plugin that provides translation preview functionality for JavaScript and TypeScript projects using the i18next internationalization framework.
+I18next Preview is a WebStorm plugin that provides translation preview functionality for JavaScript and TypeScript projects using the i18next internationalization framework.
 The plugin automatically identifies translation keys in your code (such as `t("translation.key")`) and replaces them with the actual translated text, improving development efficiency and user experience.

 ## Key Features